matrix-org/matrix-appservice-slack/docs/bridge-encryption.md

 Bridge Encryption
 =================

-The Slack bridge supports E2EE rooms, using [pantalaimon](https://github.com/matrix-org/pantalaimon).
+The Slack bridge supports end-to-end encryption (E2EE) rooms, using [pantalaimon](https://github.com/matrix-org/pantalaimon).
 This means the bridge will encrypt messages when sending to E2EE rooms, and will decrypt them to be sent to Slack.
-New DMs and private channels will also be encrypted by default when bridged.
+New direct messages (DMs) and private channels will also be encrypted by default when bridged.

-It goes without saying that messages going to and from Slack will not be encrypted, so only the Matrix side of the conversation will be secure.
-This may still be advantagous to users of [Enterprise Key Management](https://slack.com/intl/en-gb/enterprise-key-management).
+The end-to-end encryption is established between Matrix clients and the bridge.
+Messages going to and from Slack will be encrypted by HTTPS but won't use E2EE.
+Bridge encryption secures conversation contents on all Matrix homeservers and clients it is sent to.
+Also, this may be advantageous to users of [Enterprise Key Management](https://slack.com/intl/en-gb/enterprise-key-management).

 ## Setup